 [Earliest burial] The first person buried was a baby, M.C.
 Weidenbach, who died in 1904.
 The oldest headstone is 1873 for James B. Scott who was disinterred from another cemetery and reburied in Maple Leaf.

-The large maple tree in the center of the cemetery was planted in 1906.
+The large maple tree in the center of the cemetery is estimated to be over 150 years old.
 Theodore Dougliss (grandfather of current Caretaker and Former Commissioner Michael Dougliss) and John Izett cleared the land and planted maple trees along the middle road in 1928.

 Ownership was transferred to the Maple Leaf Cemetery Association in 1930.
 In 1931, the First Addition to Maple Leaf Cemetery was platted and recorded.
 The Officers of the Association were: President, H. T. Hill; Vice President, C. I. Adams; Secretary, P. O. Custer; Treasurer, Postmaster D. W. Packard.